-That was the time when Delhi elections was on the cards and a lot of men decided to vote for NOTA because of govt. apathy to consider law misuse.
+That was the time when Delhi elections were on the cards and a lot of men decided to vote for NOTA because of govt. apathy to consider law misuse.

 Towards the middle of January, a campaign demanding husbands to take care of half of household work as some women do go for work was a demand that told me that women wanted to shrug off their household responsibilities as well.
-This was the time when Govt.’s beti bachao program made it clear that the WCD ministry have started a war against Indian boys in the name of ‘Beti Bachao’.
+This was the time when Govt.’s Beti Bachao program made it clear that the WCD ministry has started a war against Indian boys in the name of ‘Beti Bachao’.

 On one side was govt sponsored marginalization program based on gender and on the other end was the CMCA survey on Indian youth interest in democracy.
 Survey results pointed to the facts that world’s largest democracy was reeling under misinformation and detachment from its own youth.
 A great concern for a democracy that also has the largest population of youth in the world.
 A strong reason behind India’s promising growth.
 But this growth was not possible without three immediate tasks for Indian men and boys.